ansegura7/ansegura7.github.io/_posts/2019-05-23-rs-surprise.md

 comments: true
 ---

-Project with examples of different recommendation system created with the Surprise framework.
-With a collaborative filtering approach, different algorithms are explored, such as KNN or SVD.
+Project with examples of different recommender systems created with the Surprise framework.
+Different algorithms (with a collaborative filtering approach) are explored, such as KNN or SVD.

 ### Examples:
 - RS with KNN